yashrajd/bcap/README.md

   - Are they likely to remain committed to the project in the long run?
 What is their incentive in doing so?
   - Are there developers from Bitcoin Core who have moved over and are working on the alternative client?
 - Consensus:
-  - Does the alternative client implement a change that has consensus but for whatever reason the maintainers of Bitcoin Core did not merge it?
+  - Does the alternative client implement a change that has consensus, but for whatever reason the maintainers of Bitcoin Core did not merge it?
   - Why might the change not have been merged into Bitcoin Core?
   - How does the alternative client differ from Bitcoin Core and what are the implications for all stakeholders?
   - If the alternative client is credible, what might be the safest activation mechanism to adopt the consensus change?